Pal-o-mine

 An unwrapped Pal-O-Mine bar.

 The interior of a Pal-O-Mine bar.

-Pal-o-Mine is a chocolate bar which consists of a peanut & fudge middle covered in dark chocolate.
+Pal-o-Mine is a Canadian chocolate bar which consists of a peanut & fudge middle covered in dark chocolate.
 It is produced by Ganong Bros. in St. Stephen, New Brunswick, Canada.

 It is considered to be one of the oldest continuously-produced chocolate bars in North America.

 History

 When chocolatier George Ensor and businessman Arthur Ganong would embark on fishing expeditions, they would take chunks of chocolate along in their pockets.
-However, they found that the chocolate would melt in their pockets and make a mess, so they began wrapping bars of chocolate in cellophane.
+They found that the chocolate would melt in their pockets and make a mess, so they began wrapping bars of chocolate in cellophane.
 In 1898, Ganong started selling individually-wrapped chocolate bars, the first company to do so in North America.

 In 1910, Ganong added nuts to their chocolate bars, and they adopted the name "Pal-o-Mine" in 1920.
 According to one version of the story, Ganong and Ensor would give the leftover chocolate to local children, and one girl would respond each time by declaring "you’re a pal of mine."

 In 2021, Ganong temporarily halted production of the Pal-o-Mine in order to enhance the bar's formula and install new equipment at the factory.
-However, when the product reappeared in stores in 2022, some consumers voiced their displeasure with the new formula.
+When the product reappeared in stores in 2022, some consumers voiced their displeasure with the new formula.